Tariq al-Harzi

-Tariq bin al-Tahar bin al-Falih al-'Awni al-Harzi (1981; or 5 March 1982; or 3 May 1982 – 16 June 2015), also known as Abu Umar al-Tunisi, was a Tunisian man and senior leader of the Islamic State.
+Tariq bin al-Tahar bin al-Falih al-'Awni al-Harzi (3 May 1982 – 16 June 2015), also known as Abu Umar al-Tunisi, was a Tunisian man and senior leader of the Islamic State.

 History

-He was born either in 1981, 5 March 1982, or 3 May 1982, in Tunis, Tunisia.
+He was born either in 3 May 1982, in Tunis, Tunisia.

 According to the US government, he was one of first militants to join the Islamic State, traveling to Iraq as a foreign fighter after the US invasion of the country.

 In October 2007, IS personnel records were captured by coalition forces in a raid near Sinjar.
 These records contain a mention of Abu Umar al-Tunisi.
 A note mentions that he was a soldier, had received medical treatment for an unspecified injury and was returning to his station in Abu Ghraib, Iraq.

 Syria

 2013

 Since 2013, he was recruiting and facilitating the travel of fighters for IS.
 He was named IS's emir for the Syria–Turkey border and he received new foreign fighter recruits and provided them light weapons training before sending them to Syria.
 He arranged the movement of Europeans to Turkey and on to Syria.
 He and other IS border officials assisted foreign fighters from the United Kingdom, Albania and Denmark.

 In the middle of 2013, he worked with Abu Muhammad al-Adnani to move an individual to a training camp in Deir ez-Zor, Syria.
 Also around this time, he was a leader of foreign operations for IS and had ordered individuals to plan a large operation targeting a United Nations Interim Force in Lebanon commander.

 He also worked to help raise funds from Gulf-based donors for IS.
 In September 2013, he arranged for IS to receive approximately $2 million from a Qatar-based IS financier, who required that the funds were used for military operations only.
 The Qatar financier also requested Abu Umar's help with funding efforts in Qatar.

 In late 2013, he was IS's amir of suicide bombers and a central part of the network that controlled suicide and vehicle-borne improvised explosive device (VBIED) attacks in Iraq.
 As part of this role, he moved IS members from Syria into Iraq.
 In October 2013, he requested suicide bombers for operations in Iraq from a Syria-based associate.
 He also worked with his brother to procure and ship weapons from Libya to Syria for IS.